Back to Blog

 6. Plan your integration timeline.
 If you need to switch providers, budget 2-4 weeks for API integration, 2-4 weeks for testing and validation, and 2-4 weeks for internal review and approval.
 Start no later than Q2 2026 to have comfortable margin.

 7. Build an audit trail.
-The regulation requires that screening decisions be documented and retrievable.
+The guidelines expect that screening decisions be documented and retrievable.
 Ensure your system logs every screening request, the results returned, the decision made (block, review, approve), and who made that decision.
 This audit trail must be available for regulatory inspection.

 What happens if you do not comply?